Charles Sturt: Later life

 Early in 1847 Sturt went to England on leave.
 He arrived in October and was presented with the Royal Geographical Society's Founder's Medal.
 He prepared his Narrative of an Expedition into Central Australia for publication; however, it was not published until early in 1849.
 Throughout this time he was suffering again with poor eyesight.

 Sturt returned to Adelaide with his family, arriving in August 1849.
 He was immediately appointed Colonial Secretary with a seat in the legislative council.
 There was no lack of work in the ensuing years.
 Roads were constructed, and navigation on the Murray was encouraged.
 However Sturt had renewed trouble with his eyes, which limited his ability to perform these duties.
 On 30 December 1851, he resigned from both positions and was given a pension of £600 a year.
 He settled on 200 ha of land close to Adelaide and the sea.
 But the gold discoveries had increased the cost of living there.
 On 19 March 1853 Sturt and his family sailed for England.
 Sturt lived at Cheltenham and devoted himself to the education of his children.

 In 1855 Sturt applied unsuccessfully for the positions of Governor of Victoria and in 1858 for Governor of Queensland.
 Sturt's age, uncertain health, and comparatively small income were against him.
 By 1860 Sturt's three sons were all serving in the army.
-The remainder of his family went to live at Dinan to economize after the expenses of education and fitting out.
+The remainder of his family went to live at Dinan to economise after the expenses of education and fitting out.
 But they found the town to be unhealthy and in 1863 returned to Cheltenham.
 In 1864 Sturt suffered great grief in the death of one of his sons in India.

 In March 1869 Sturt attended the inaugural dinner of the Colonial Society, at which Lord Granville mentioned that it was the intention of the government to extend the Order of St Michael and St George to the colonies.
-Sturt allowed himself to be persuaded by his friends to apply for a knighthood (KCMG), but afterwards regretted he had done so, when he heard there were innumerable applications.
+Sturt was persuaded by his friends to apply for a knighthood (KCMG), but afterwards regretted he had done so, when he heard there were innumerable applications; however as Sturt died before his investiture, he never received the honour.

 Sturt's health had been very variable and on 16 June 1869, he died suddenly.
-He was survived by his widow, two sons, Colonel Napier George Sturt, R.E. and Major-General Charles Sheppey Sturt, and daughter Charlotte.
-Mrs Sturt was granted a civil list pension of £80 a year, and the queen granted her the title of Lady Sturt, as if her husband's nomination to a knighthood of the order of St Michael and St George had been gazetted.
+He was survived by his widow, Charlotte, two sons, Colonel Napier George Sturt, and Major-General Charles Sheppey Sturt, and daughter Charlotte.
+Mrs Sturt was granted a civil list pension of £80 a year, and the queen granted her the title of Lady Sturt, as though her husband's knighthood had been gazetted.
 Reproductions of portraits of Sturt by Crossland and Koberwein were published in his biography, called Life, written by his daughter-in-law, Mrs N. G. Sturt.
-These suggest the charm and refinement of Sturt's character.

 Sturt's life is summarised in the Australian Dictionary of Biography as follows: